vuejs/vuex/docs/guide/index.md

 console.log(store.state.count) // -> 1
 ```

-In a Vue components, you may access the store instance as `this.$store`.
-Now we can commit a mutation from component's method:
+In a Vue component, you can access the store as `this.$store`.
+Now we can commit a mutation using a component method:

 ```js
 methods: {